 \subsection{CSI Acquisition for Mobile MmWave Massive MIMO}

-Since the mmWave massive MIMO uses highly directional beams, the CSI acquisition and tracking are critical for reliable communications, especially in the mobile scenario, e.g., vehicular communications.
-How to efficiently manage the beams or design the channel tracking algorithms in case of channel blockage is an open issue.
+Since the mmWave massive MIMO uses highly directional beams to compensate the path loss, the CSI acquisition and tracking are critical for reliable communications, especially in the mobile scenario, e.g., communications with ground vehicles or UAVs.
+How to efficiently manage the beams and design the channel tracking algorithms in case of channel blockage is an open issue.